-The Internet is filled with many, many sources for learning AI, un-realistic expectations about AI, and also un-realistic pessimism.
+The Internet is filled with many, for learning AI, un-realistic expectations about AI, and also un-realistic pessimism.
 It may seem impossible to get a non-partisan outlook and understanding from this ocean of content (not to mention the presence of fake AI-generated text, AI-generated video, and AI-generated audio).

 However, there is one way to get a much richer, more nuanced, and in-depth understanding of AI, and that's by working on it.
 You might be thinking, that's ridiculous, I can't just learn AI so easily.
 And you'd be half-right.
 You can't learn how to build production-ready AI models today, but you can learn the basics very fast.
 Let's get started.

 If you have , there are great ways to get a more in-depth understanding of AI, but this is for you to be able to understand the space better.

 First off, you need an environment to build your AI.
 We'll be using Google Colab.
 Think "Google Docs for data science."
 The type of AI we'll build falls in the category of "machine learning", which is teaching computers to do tasks without explicitly programming them to do so—so let's use that terminology.